 The Business Cycle and Goals for the Economy

-A primary focus of Macroeconomics is the business cycle.
+Macroeconomics is all about 3 main goals; full employment, stable prices and growth.
+Unfortunately, capitalist economies have trouble achieving all three goals at all times due to something called the business cycle.
 The business cycle is the natural ups and downs that come with a capitalist economy.
 Capitalist economies naturally rise and fall through periods of boom and bust.

 What are the 3 main goals for the economy?